 It’s important to remember that mental health symptoms are unpredictable — no one plans to have a crisis, and it can be unpleasant to think about, but the best time to develop a crisis plan is when you are doing well.

-Starting college is a major life transition, and even the best plans may need adjustments as you settle in.
-It can be helpful to keep an open conversation with your mental health provider, family and others in your support network to figure out what is going well and what might be necessary to improve your mental wellness plan.
+Starting college is a major life transition; even the best plans may need adjustments as you settle in.
+Keep an open conversation with your mental health provider, family, and others in your support network to determine what is going well and what might be necessary to improve your mental wellness plan.

-UT Southern is happy to provide reasonable accommodations to any student who has a condition impacting their ability to function at school.
+UT Southern is happy to provide reasonable accommodations to students with a condition impacting their ability to function at school.
 If you need support in the classroom, documentation can be provided through the Provost’s Office; contact Brittany Fralix at firstname.lastname@example.org or call 931-424-2011 if you have questions.
-For support outside of the classroom, reach out to the Dean of Students, Sarah Catherine Richardson, at email@example.com or call 931-424-4073.
+If you need help outside of the classroom, please get in touch with the Dean of Students, Sarah Catherine Richardson, at email@example.com or call 931-424-4073.

 Copyright © 2022 NAMI.